Malesche/BookLog-ssms-SQL-Exercise/README.md

 # BookLog ssms-SQL-Exercise
 Exercise for my SQL course.
-A Relatinal Database modeling books and a reading log.
+A Relational Database modeling books and a reading log.

 One highlight was importing data from a goodreads csv.
 I wrote some functions to look at authors with several books in my data.
 Some more functions I used to conveniently retrieve Ids or other data and a procedure deletes a user and all his data.